 - Hand and power tools allow us to perform tasks both on the job and at home that we just couldn't do without them.

 - But tools can be dangerous.

-- Surveys estimate that injuries involving tools send almost half a million people to the emergency room every year.
+- Surveys estimate that injuries that involve tools send almost half a million people to the emergency room every year.

 - Tools are involved in a significant number of fatalities as well.

-- When everything's working as it should, hand and power tools give us the ability to do our work quickly, accurately and efficiently.
+- When everything's working as it should, hand and power tools let us perform tasks quickly, accurately and efficiently.

 - When things go wrong, it's a very different story.

-- Depending on what type of tool you are working with, it could cause:
+- Depending on what type of tool you are using, it could cause:

 - Abrasions.

 - Muscle sprains.

 - Bruises.

 - Burns.

 - Lacerations.

 - Puncture wounds.

 - Eye injuries.

 - Broken bones.

 - Even amputations.

 - Using tools can also lead to long-term health problems, such as:

-- Hearing damage.
+- Hearing damage

 - Back and neck injuries.

 - Repetitive stress disorders of the hands, wrists and arms.

 - Respiratory problems, including emphysema, chronic bronchitis and lung cancer.